YuanWenqing/springboot-support/README.md

 * `location`: location of configuration properties, default `classpath:application.properties`
 * `prefix`: prefix of configuration, default `multi-datasource.multi`
-* `locader`: class of loader to load configuration properties, default `DefaultPropertiesLoader`; If some ConfigurationService, like Spring Cloud Config or Aliyun ACM, is used, developer can change `loader` to a customized loader class implementing `PropertiesLoader` interface
+* `loader`: class of loader to load configuration properties, default `DefaultPropertiesLoader`; If some ConfigurationService, like Spring Cloud Config or Aliyun ACM, is in use, developer can change `loader` to a customized loader class implementing `PropertiesLoader` interface

 To enable multi-datasource support, just do it in a SpringBoot way: